Children of the 90s fathers make an extremely valuable contribution to our research.

 The study has been going on for many years.
 Why do you want to enrol me now?

 Fathers have always been part of the study and we recognise their vital impact and influence on the health and development of the children.
-Until now we have relied on the mother to pass on information to their partner but we would now like to approach you directly.
+Previously, we have relied on the mother to pass on information to their partner but we would also like to approach you directly.
 Many fathers have already said how keen they are to be involved in their own right.

 In the course of the Children of the 90s project, parents have provided information about themselves as well as about their children.
 This not only enables us to look at how family life affects the development of the children, but also to study parents themselves.
-We now have specific funding to look at fathers in more detail.
+At the moment, we have specific funding to look at fathers in more detail.

 If I enrol, what happens then?
 What will taking part involve?

-Filling in the registration form just gives us permission to contact you or send you mail directly.
+Filling in the consent form just gives us permission to contact you or send you mail directly.
 You will be asked separately about taking part in different areas of the study.
-In particular, we are currently running a visit specifically for fathers and we would like to invite you to come to a visit over the next few months.
-We will also send you a questionnaire to complete shortly after this.
 All Children of the 90s activities are entirely voluntary.

 What are the possible disadvantages and risks of taking part?

-The main disadvantage is giving up your time to fill in questionnaires or travelling to our centre to give us a blood sample.
+The main disadvantage is giving up your time to fill in questionnaires or travelling to our clinic.
 We will try to make it as easy as possible for you to visit us by being flexible about appointment times and covering your travelling expenses.
 Nothing is compulsory and you are not committed to take part in any further activities even if you return the completed enrolment form.

 What are the possible benefits of taking part?